 The Good: Male rats tend to be larger and chubbier then female rats, which can make them easier to handle for younger children.
 They are more docile and are better for people who are looking for a lap pet, or a buddy to hang out on the couch with.
-As Male rats are less active, they may require less time exercising out of the cage then a more active female.
+Male rats are less active; they may require less time exercising out of the cage then a more active female.
 Male rats are less likely to develop tumors then female rats.

 The Bad: Male rats may need more elbow room when living with other males.
 Some male rats scent mark and will leave small drops of urine behind as they walk, although neutering may lessen or eliminate this behavior.
-Some male rats will develop "buck grease" on their backs and may need an occassional bath to help keep their coat clean.
+Some male rats will develop “buck grease” on their backs and may need an occasional bath to help keep their coat clean.

 Not a Disposable Pet – Rats, Veterinary Care & Surgery

 Rats are prone to developing respiratory problems, which can be irritated by dust, allergens or ammonia in their environment.
-Early treatment of respriatory problems is important, and they can often be easily treated with antibiotics as prescribed by an exotics veterinarian.
+Early treatment of respiratory problems is important, and they can often be easily treated with antibiotics as prescribed by an exotics veterinarian.

 Rats who develop tumors can have their lives extended and significantly improved by the surgical removal of the tumors by an experienced exotics veterinarian.
 Particularly in female rats, mammary tumors are often benign and by removing the tumors early on, your rat will have an easier surgery and a faster recovery time.